-We’ve all watched the effects of shrill sounds in sci-fi movies, when an entire group of people is made helpless by a loud sound permeating the area.
+We’ve all watched the effects of shrill sounds in sci-fi movies when an entire group of people is made helpless by a loud sound permeating the area.
 They hold their ears and fall to the ground, completely unconscious.
-And movie-goers wondered if this really could happen.
+And moviegoers wondered if this really can happen.

 Focused Sound Technology

 Several years back, a garage inventor created the ability to place sound energy at a specific location while canceling sound in other nearby areas.
 He could create the sound of rushing water within a narrow circle in a crowd.
 People in that circle could hear the water, but people a few feet away could not.
 This concept is used in shopping malls to lure shoppers.

 The focused sound technology was successfully used at checkpoints in the Middle East to stop approaching vehicles far back from where guards were stationed.
 The device deterred suicide bombers and gave the checkpoint forewarning that a vehicle was not responding to orders to stop.

 The garage inventor formed a company (LRAD) and designed sonic and ultrasonic weapons that can incapacitate, injure, or kill.
 Law enforcement and the military now use their new long-range acoustic device (LRAD) as a directed beam weapon to control crowds and deter pirates or insurgents from attacking ships at sea.